National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 : STaRT-TWE Design elements (TABLE 3.
 SUMMARY SPECIFICATION FOR ANALYTIC STUDY POPULATION), based on Wang and colleagues [-@wang_2021]. {#tbl-practices-start-3 tbl-colwidths="[30, 35, 35]"}

-[Chapter Analyzing The Data](#Analyzing The Data) discusses this process in more detail.
+@sec-tools discusses this process in more detail.

 ### Assess Data Quality